 However, while it belongs to the Cellini lineup, the watch does not come with the brand’s patented Oyster Case.

 The watch features an exclusive gold bezel, carved with markings.
-Interestingly, these markings correlate with a minute track and hour markers, eventually offering an extremely clean dial without relinquishing any functionality.
+Interestingly, these markings correlate with a minute track and hour markers.
+And eventually it offers an extremely clean dial without relinquishing any functionality.

 Rolex unveiled the Prince in 1928, characterised by clean lines similar to the Art Deco style.
 It was designed as a decidedly dressy watch and for special occasions.

 The Prince flaunts the small-seconds sub-dial that eventually helped the physicians.